svinniks/pl-log/README.md

 All formatted messages are finally directed to (also pluggable) __handlers__ which store or forward them according to the user and developer needs.
 Each handler can be configured to process messages in a different language - this can be useful, for example, in a multi-language user environment to store all log entries only in english, but to display messages to the users in their preferred language.

-PL-LOG can be configured with unlimited number or message resolvers/formatters/handlers, limiting flow of the messages with log level constraints.
+PL-LOG can be configured with unlimited number or message resolvers/formatters/handlers, controlling flow of the messages with log level thresholds.
 Log level of messages being handled can be manipulated irrespective of database transactions on the __system__, __session__ (even different from the current one!) and __handler__ level which allows developers to leave even the finest level logger calls (DEBUG and lower) in the code and quickly enable message output when necessary.

 Additional useful features include __call stack tracking__ with subprogram __argument and variable value logging__, ORA- error __translating__ and __mapping__ to custom business errors upon reraise, custom language code handling.